Layerex/dmenu-bluetooth/README.md

 ## Usage

 ```
-usage: dmenu-bluetooth [--help] [--status] [--connected-icon [ICON]]
+usage: dmenu-bluetooth [--help] [--status] [--connected-icon [ICON]] [PROMPT] DMENU_ARGS...

 A script that generates a dmenu menu that uses bluetoothctl to connect to bluetooth devices and display status info.

+positional arguments:
+  PROMPT                    dmenu prompt
+  DMENU_ARGS...             arguments passed to dmenu

 options:
 --help                      show this help message and exit
+--status                    print a short string about current bluetooth status and exit
 --connected-icon [ICON]     add icon on device list next to connected devices

---status                 print a short string about current bluetooth status and exit
+environment variables:
+  DMENU_BLUETOOTH_PROMPT    dmenu prompt
+  DMENU_BLUETOOTH_LAUNCHER  command to use instead of 'dmenu'

+Positional arguments have to be placed after all other arguments.
+A PROMPT positional argument will be interpreted as part of DMENU_ARGS if it starts with '-'.
+It won't be parsed if the DMENU_BLUETOOTH_PROMPT environment variable is set.
+Use the DMENU_BLUETOOTH_LAUNCHER environment variable to use launchers other than dmenu.
+Rofi, fuzzel, and any dmenu-compatible launchers are supported.
 ```

 ### Polybar configuration